Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Constraints

 While perturbative unitarity places upper and lower bounds on the quartic couplings, the lower bounds from vacuum stability are more constraining.
 The perturbative unitarity and vacuum stability bounds on the quartic couplings are then

-\subsection{Global Minimization}
+\subsection{Global minimization}

 The scalar potential in Eq.~(\ref{eq:Potential}) has six possible extrema, with one minimum at $(v,x)=(v_{\rm EW},0)$ by construction.
+Explicit solutions for $(v,x)$ for all six extrema can be found in Refs.~\cite{Chen:2014ask,Lewis:2017dme}.
 Since the singlet scalar does not contribute to gauge boson or fermion masses and the other minima do not correspond to a Higgs vev of $v_{\rm EW}$, the global minimum of the scalar potential must be $(v,x)=(v_{\rm EW},0)$.
 This constraint places meaningful bounds on $a_2$ and $b_3$.
+The global minimum constraint is imposed by checking the value of the scalar potential in Eq.~(\ref{eq:Potential}) at each one of the six extrema.
+A parameter point passes if $(v,x)=(v_{\rm EW},0)$ is the lowest lying minimum.
 These bounds are relevant for $\lambda_{112}$ and $pp\rightarrow h_2\rightarrow h_1h_1$ rates.
-For completeness, in Fig.~\ref{fig:compareb4} we show the allowed region for $a_2$ and $b_3$ under these constraints together with a heat map for ${\rm BR}(h_2\rightarrow h_1h_1)$ for two different choices of $b_4$.
+For completeness, in Fig.~\ref{fig:compareb4} we show the allowed region for $a_2$ and $b_3$ under these constraints together with a heat map for ${\rm BR}(h_2\rightarrow h_1h_1)$ for two different choices of $b_4$ and a particular choice of mass and mixing angle.
 The branching ratio of $h_2\rightarrow h_1h_1$ is maximized on the boundaries of the allowed space, but never reaches one.
-That is, theoretical constraints on the global minimum place meaningful bounds on how large ${\rm BR}(h_2\rightarrow h_1h_1)$ can be.
+That is, theoretical constraints on the global minimum and perturbativity of couplings bound how large ${\rm BR}(h_2\rightarrow h_1h_1)$ can be.
+Some features in Fig.~\ref{fig:compareb4} are fairly generic.
+The allowed region for $a_2$ and $b_3$ growing as $b_4$ increases is true for all masses and mixing angles.
+For small enough masses, there will generically be a line with ${\rm BR}(h_2\rightarrow h_1h_1)=0$ somewhere in the allowed region, and there will be two local maxima for ${\rm BR}(h_2\rightarrow h_1h_1)$ along the boundary on either side of this line.
+For larger masses and nonzero mixing angle, however, the zero branching ratio will no longer be allowed (as one should expect from the Goldstone Boson Equivalence Theorem, which leads to the branching ratio converging to 1/4 as the mass increases), and then the only local maximum for the branching ratio will be the global maximum on the boundary.
 Figure~\ref{fig:compareb4} reproduces the results in Refs.~\cite{Chen:2014ask,Lewis:2017dme}, where more details can be found.